Eyreon/FLsun-V400/README.md

  - Out of the box the printer is solid hardware wise, you might need to spend some time on belt tuning but other than that its fine.
  - Eventually you might get sick of the bed and want to get an upgrade.
  - The stock slicer profile isn't bad but there are better profiles as this document will point out.
- - Marketing states 400mm/s, in reality you never really get these speeds and if you do the quality will drop depending on model, there are mechanical laws we cannot cross or things will break.
+ - Marketing states 400mm/s, in reality you never really get these speeds and if you do the quality will drop depending on model, there are mechanical laws we cannot ignore or things will break.

 # Some of the common issues out there:

 - The white stuff at the nozzle? > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.
 -  Nozzle dragging > This is one of the biggest frustrations to users out there and it seems to revolve around proper calibration and software setting.
-For the sake of simplicity I will only use CURA (5.3 at this time and even using the Cura stock profile) as a reference.
+For the sake of simplicity I will only use CURA (5.2.2 at this time and even using the Cura stock profile) as a reference.
 - Top layer quality > this one is a direct connection to the above and will resolve itself with the following steps.
 - Belt tension, there are many different opinions around this one, but there is an option to set them all equally.
 - Layer shifts, mostly belt, speed and slicer related, for Cura: TURN OFF JERK!!